dtechoracle/link-shortener/README.md

 you should get a json response with the analytics data for the short URL.
 This will show you the number of clicks and visitor information for the short URL.

+# For Unit Testing

+To run the unit tests, use the following command:

+npm test

+This will run the tests and give you the results.

+# For Contribution

 Incase you would like to contribute to this project, you can do so by cloning the repository and making the changes you would like to see.

 1. Fork the repository